joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRelay.md

 List all relays located in the current workspace (as specified by :workspace\_id in the path) or sub-workspaces beneath it.

-Use `?active_within=X` to constrains results to those updated in the last X minutes.
+Use `?active_minutes=X` to constrains results to those updated in the last X minutes.

 Response uses the WorkspaceRelays json schema.